Alfonso López Michelsen: Political career

 In 1959, a group of his former college students founded the Liberal Revolutionary Movement (MRL) as a reaction against the pact between the Liberal Party and the Conservative Party to create the National Front, in which the two parties took turns to govern.
 López Michelsen was then offered the leadership of the newly created MRL and he accepted, becoming a presidential candidate for the 1962 presidential elections.
 López lost the election by a large margin to Conservative candidate Guillermo León Valencia.

 Governor of the Department of Cesar (1967–1968)

 In 1966, López was elected as a senator and negotiated the return of the MRL to the Liberal Party in 1967.
 This same year López traveled to the city of Valledupar after being appointed by President Carlos Lleras Restrepo as the first governor of Cesar Department, a newly created province in the northern Caribbean Region of Colombia.
 López was able to trace his grandmothers' family ancestors "the Pumarejos," back to this town.
 During those years, he was also instrumental in the creation of the Vallenato Legend Festival (nowadays, one of the most important cultural events in Colombia) along with vallenato composer Rafael Escalona and journalist Consuelo Araújo.
-He served as governor of Cesar from December 21, 1967, until August 14, 1968.
+He served as governor of Cesar from 21 December 1967, until 14 August 1968.